eltoroit/et-oauth/Readme.md

 If you prefer to run this Nodejs app on your own computer, you will need to follow these steps

+1. Execute `npm install --global rollup` to install rollup whichis required to compile LWC
-1. Execute `npm install` to install node dependencies
+2. Execute `npm install` to install the local node dependencies
-2. Execute `npm run build:client` to build HTML site from LWC
+3. Execute `npm run build:client` to build HTML site from LWC
-3. Execute `npm run ELTOROIT_SERVE` to serve the files and run the application
+4. Execute `npm run ELTOROIT_SERVE` to serve the files and run the application
-4. Update the `.env` file as described above
+5. Update the `.env` file as described above
    - Note since this file has secured information is never a god idea to add that to a repo (much less a public one) so I have created a file named `OAuth.env` that you can use to clone into a new file named `.env` and save the values there.
-5. Open a browser and navigate to `https://localhost:4001`, it's recommended to use localhost instead of 127.0.0.1.
+6. Open a browser and navigate to `https://localhost:4001`, it's recommended to use localhost instead of 127.0.0.1.

 ## Click the Heroku button to create your own Heroku app